isotoma/isotoma.plone.heroku/README.rst

  * The heroku tools installed locally and working
  * A verified heroku account
- * A willingness to spend $15 a month for 20GB of Postgres
+ * A willingness to spend $15 a month for 20GB of Postgres (Plone doesnt fit in 5mb).
  * A willingness to spend $34 a month per zope instance (first one is free)